Tejaswini Khedkar

 Context

-The sales team faced challenges to achieve their sales target as they relied on multiple tools for different tasks, causing delayed operations.
+The sales team faced challenges to achieve their sales target as they relied on multiple tools for different tasks, causing delays.

 My role